Game 7: Shai Gilgeous-Alexander scores 29 points and Thunder beat Pacers 103-91 for NBA title

 The best team all season was the best team at the end, bringing the NBA title to Oklahoma City for the first time.
 Gilgeous-Alexander finished off his MVP season with 29 points and 12 assists, and the Thunder beat the Indiana Pacers — who lost Tyrese Haliburton to a serious leg injury in the opening minutes — 103-91 in Game 7 of the NBA Finals on Sunday night.

-“It doesn’t feel real,” Gilgeous-Alexander said.
+“It doesn’t feel real,” said Gilgeous-Alexander, the Finals MVP.
 “So many hours.
 So many moments.
 So many emotions.
 So many nights of disbelief.
 So many nights of belief.
 It’s crazy to know that we’re all here, but this group worked for it.
 This group put in the hours and we deserve this.”

 Jalen Williams scored 20 points and Chet Holmgren had 18 for the Thunder, who finished off a season for the ages.
 Oklahoma City won 84 games between the regular season and the playoffs, tying the 1996-97 Chicago Bulls for third most in any season.